Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 me-jeddah-1 3.3%

 Oracle Cloud Infrastructure tells a concentrated story.
 Two US datacenters, Ashburn (41.2%) and Phoenix (21.2%), handle 62.4% of all OCI requests.
-This concentration reflects Oracle's customer base: large enterprises running Oracle databases and ERP systems, primarily headquartered in the United States.
+That pattern reflects Oracle's customer base: large US-headquartered enterprises running Oracle databases and ERP systems.
+Oracle's Q3 FY2026 total cloud revenue hit $8.9 billion, up 44% year over year, so the network isn't small — it's just funneled through a narrow set of regions.

-Frankfurt at 11.2% serves as Oracle's European hub, while Sao Paulo (5.0%) and Tokyo (4.5%) provide regional coverage.
+Frankfurt at 11.2% is Oracle's European hub.
+Sao Paulo (5.0%) and Tokyo (4.5%) cover the rest of the world.
 The Jeddah presence (3.3%) reflects Oracle's push into Middle Eastern sovereign cloud deals.

-Oracle's distribution is the most concentrated among major cloud providers.
-It works for their use case (enterprise database workloads don't need the same geographic distribution as consumer web apps), but it explains why OCI doesn't appear in regional traffic rankings outside North America.
+OCI's distribution is the most concentrated among major cloud providers.
+It works for the use case — enterprise database workloads don't need the same geographic spread as consumer web apps — but it also explains why OCI doesn't show up in regional traffic rankings outside North America.

-The workload distribution story in one line: AWS is concentrated but massive, Google routes globally by design, Azure distributes evenly across the most regions, and Oracle serves a tight cluster of enterprise customers from two US hubs.
+One-line summary: AWS is concentrated but massive.
+Google routes globally by design.
+Azure distributes evenly across the most regions.
+Oracle serves a tight enterprise cluster from two US hubs.
 Each pattern reflects how that provider's customer base actually uses cloud infrastructure, not just where the provider built datacenters.

 US traffic percentage comparison Microsoft 71.5% AWS 51.2% Google 40.3%

 Where traffic comes from tells you who the customers are.
-Each hyperscaler has a distinct geographic fingerprint, and they're more different than you'd expect.
+Each hyperscaler has a distinct geographic fingerprint, and they're more different than you'd guess.

 Country AWS Google Microsoft